 - Food scene: From Q25 ($3.25) comedores to world-class dining.
 Over 200 restaurants in the centro alone.

 - Internet: 50+ Mbps available.
 Many cafes offer reliable wifi for remote work.
-See our internet guide.
+See our best WiFi cafes in Antigua (speed tested).

 - Community: Active expat groups, weekly meetups, volunteer organizations.